‘THE KEEPER OF TRAKEN’

 Terrance Dicks wrote the novelisation of ‘The Keeper of Traken’, based on the original TV scripts by writer Johnny Byrne.
 Terrance is a ‘Doctor Who’ legend, as he script-edited the Jon Pertwee stories in the 1970s and he’s authored many of the Target novelizations of ‘Doctor Who’ during the 70s/80s.

-I’m very impressed with how Terrance has managed to novelise Johnny Byrne’s TV scripts and has stayed true to what was seen on TV.
-Saying that however, ‘The Keeper of Traken’ is a very slim book as Terrance doesn’t add much to the original story as he usually tends to with previous novelizations.
+I’m very impressed with how Terrance has managed to novelise Johnny Byrne’s TV scripts.
+He has stayed true to what was shown on TV.
+Saying that however, ‘The Keeper of Traken’ is a very slim book since Terrance doesn’t add much to the original story as he usually tends to with previous novelizations.

-Apart from adding in a few deleted scenes, Terrance simply writes the novelisation according to what Johnny Byrne wrote in the script.
-This is a shame. as I wanted to explore more of the world of Traken and enhance the characters during the story.
+Apart from adding in a few deleted scenes, Terrance simply writes the novelization according to what Johnny Byrne wrote in the script.
+This is a shame, as I wanted to explore more of the world of Traken and see the characters enhanced during the story.
 But this is still a good book and a very nice read.